Budget and Finance

 The COVID-19 pandemic has caused significant fiscal challenges for many local governments, including costs associated with response to the pandemic, loss of revenue, and budget challenges going forward.
 The resources on this page, from Michigan State University Extension and other organizations, will help local governments navigate these challenges and stay up to date on the latest budget and finance information.

 In partnership with the University of Michigan Center for Local, State, and Urban Policy (CLOSUP), this resource includes Ideas and tools to help local governments strategically navigate the new fiscal landscape brought on by the COVID-19 pandemic.
-Links to individual tools below:
+Access the full strategy guide here, with topics including:

 - Capital Spending During an Economic Crisis